DataStax-Academy/zdm-scenario-katapod/step5.md

 then go to Dashboards/Manage and pick e.g. the "ZDM Proxy Dashboard v1" to confirm readings are coming in.

-_You can now keep the functioning and performance of the proxy completely under control thanks to a set of Grafana dashboards.
+_🗒️ You can now keep the functioning and performance of the proxy completely under control thanks to a set of Grafana dashboards.
 The time has come to make your client application talk to the proxy!_